On the derived category of 1-motives: Weight filtrations

 \section{Weight filtrations}

 In this appendix, we propose a theory of weight filtrations adapted to our needs.
 This is closely related to U. Jannsen's and A. Huber's setting in \cite{jannsen} and \cite[1.2]{HuberLN}, and fits perfectly with S. Morel's viewpoint in \cite{morel}.
 We relate it precisely to Jannsen's approach in Remark \ref{lF.3.6}.
-The interested reader is encouraged to check that this theory behaves well with respect to the weight structure on $\DM_\gm^\eff$ constructed by Bondarko in \cite{bondarko2}, via the realisation functors considered in Sect. \ref{axDel}.
+After this theory was written up, Bondarko proved in \cite{bondarko4} that it is ``compatible'' (via the realisation functors considered in Section \ref{axDel}) with the weight structure he constructed in \cite{bondarko2} on $\DM_\gm^\eff$, by introducing a notion of transversality between a weight structure and a $t$-structure.